vaiish371/tp/docs/team/jianningzhuang.md

-# Jianning Zhuang's Project Portfolio Page
+# Zhuang Jianning's Project Portfolio Page

 ### Project: ModMan
 Short for Module Manager, ModMan is a desktop app designed to help teaching assistants manage their module(s).